The 10 Most Essential Pakistani Movies and Where to Watch Them

 Zinda Bhaag is a low-budget, underrated gem that couldn’t get the limelight it deserved.
 However, it has garnered well-deserved respect from the critics as it bagged four awards at the International South Asian Film Festival in Canada and a ‘Special Jury Award’ at the Jaipur International Film Festival.

 The film narrates the tale of three friends from Lahore who come from a lower-middle-class background.
 They come with a belief that the solution to all their financial problems lies in going abroad.
-The three friends – in their unique ways, tries to attain the same dream but get jumbled up in various troubles that their life and their city throws at them.
+The three friends – in their unique ways, try to attain the same dream but get jumbled up in various troubles that their life and city throws at them.